ophelios-studio/php-ethereum-moralis/README.md

 ```

 ## 🤝 Contributing
-We welcome contributions!
-If you find a bug or have an enhancement in mind:
-- Open an issue to discuss it, or
+- Open an issue for bugs or feature ideas
-- Send a pull request (PR) with a clear description and relevant tests.
+- Submit a PR with a clear description and tests when applicable

-To work on the project locally:
-- Install dependencies: `composer install`
-- Run unit tests: `vendor/bin/phpunit --testsuite Unit`
-- Please do not modify integration tests in PRs unless specifically discussed.

 ## 📄 License
 MIT License © 2025 Ophelios.
-See the LICENSE file for full text.
+See LICENSE for details.

-## 🗒️ Notes
-- Read‑only on‑chain calls via eth_call.
-No private keys are required.
-- For internationalized domains, `normalize()` attempts to use `idn_to_ascii` when available.
-- Mainnet registry and default reverse resolver addresses are embedded in the library.